LuisCusihuaman/relevo-static-poc/docs/DATABASE.md

 CREATE INDEX idx_handovers_status ON HANDOVERS(Status);

 COMMENT ON TABLE HANDOVERS IS 'Central table for managing the state of an I-PASS handover session.';
+COMMENT ON COLUMN HANDOVERS.SituationAwarenessDocId IS 'The document ID for the collaborative Situation Awareness document, linking to COLLAB_DOCUMENTS.DocumentId.
+An explicit FK constraint is omitted to prevent circular dependencies at creation time.';
 ```

 ### **Table: `ACTION_ITEMS`**